Riborok/Long-arithmetic/README.md

   //i, j - cycle counter
   //PosElement - the current position of the element in the multiplication
   //DigigtsProd - product of the digits of the first and second number
-  //CarryProd - �arry the digit (if there is) to the next element (for DigigtsProd) begin
+  //CarryProd - сarry the digit (if there is) to the next element (for DigigtsProd) begin

   //Set the lengths